wjessop/wjessop/content/posts/Buffer-analysis-when-using-EXPLAIN-ANALYSE-in-Postgres/index.md

 	Buffers: shared hit=3577

 This results in a much faster query time, the original query took 2291ms and the cached one 6ms ⚡️.
-Unfortunately even though this query was much faster the second time round we don't always have the luxury of running queries that are cached so we often need to optimise for the cold cache situation, plus if we can reduce the buffers usage of the query we can make it even faster and less resource intensive still, plus if we can trim the data pulled from the shared cache down too that will also help with performance.
+Unfortunately even though this query was much faster the second time round we don't always have the luxury of running queries that are cached so we often need to optimize for the cold cache situation, plus if we can reduce the buffers usage of the query we can make it even faster and less resource intensive still, plus if we can trim the data pulled from the shared cache down too that will also help with performance.

 So, what can we use this information for?
-The query I'm using in the example is similar to one I optimised for a client that was the highest IO usage of all queries on their production server at nearly 16% if all IO used.
+The query I'm using in the example is similar to one I optimized for a client that was the highest IO usage of all queries on their production server at nearly 16% if all IO used.

-When we're trying to improve the performance of this query we can make it faster, and that would be great by itself and is often the main goal of a performance optimisation, but we really want to actually **verify that any changes we make have reduced the IO** which is the larger problem here; we really want to stick to the performance optimisation mantra of "measure, change, measure". **With the buffers data we can see what difference we're making**, if any, to the performance of the query as we change it.
-Here's the same query on a cold cache but with an optimisation:
+When we're trying to improve the performance of this query we can make it faster, and that would be great by itself and is often the main goal of a performance optimization, but we really want to actually **verify that any changes we make have reduced the IO** which is the larger problem here; we really want to stick to the performance optimization mantra of "measure, change, measure". **With the buffers data we can see what difference we're making**, if any, to the performance of the query as we change it.
+Here's the same query on a cold cache but with an optimization:

 ```sql {hl_lines=[10]}
 EXPLAIN (ANALYSE, BUFFERS)